 MYD88 L265P Mutation

 Research into the genetics of WM made a major leap forward in 2011 with the discovery – by Dr. Steven Treon and his group at Dana-Farber Cancer Institute – of a single mutation in a gene called MYD88, with a prevalence in 90% or more of WM patients.
 This was the first time that the entire genome, or complete set of DNA, of patients with WM was sequenced.
 The goal was to determine which genes were present in the cancer cells of these patients that were not seen in their normal cells.
 The IWMF was a sponsor of this research.
 The same study also reported that the MYD88 mutation, designated MYD88 L265P, was not nearly as prevalent in most other types of lymphoma or in multiple myeloma.
-This groundbreaking study is available here.
+This groundbreaking study is available here(link is external).
 Subsequent follow-up studies by WM investigators around the world have validated these findings.

 Although we do not yet know the role that the MYD88 mutation plays in the development and progression of WM, Dr. Treon’s group and others have continued to study the mutation’s effects on downstream cellular pathways.
 Researchers now have a fairly good idea of the complex pathways affected by this mutation and how they might in turn promote the growth and proliferation of WM cells.
-A summary of some of this follow-up work can be found here.
+A summary of some of this follow-up work can be found here(link is external).

 As a result of this work and its subsequent confirmation by other researchers, the US National Comprehensive Cancer Network (NCCN) recently updated its guidelines for WM to include AS-PCR testing for the presence of MYD88 L265P in the bone marrow cells of suspected patients and has characterized the test as essential for the diagnosis of WM.